Moo Jin Kim

 CoRL 2023

-project page / arXiv
+project website / arXiv

 We introduce BridgeData V2, a large and diverse dataset of robotic manipulation behaviors designed to facilitate research on scalable robot learning.
 BridgeData V2 contains 60,096 trajectories collected across 24 environments on a publicly available low-cost robot.